-Children who are healthy and physically active increase their chances of achieving to their highest academic potential and are better able to handle the demands of today’s hectic schedules.
+Children who are healthy and physically active increase their chances of achieving their highest academic potential and are better able to handle the demands of today’s hectic schedules.
 In addition to their regular P.E. and Wellness classes, preschool students have a daily schedule that includes designated recess times.

-Visual art should be an integral component of every child’s early learning experience.
-Exposure to visual art in preschool not only contributes to a child’s artistic and creative growth but also to the development of perceptual, cognitive, language, and social skills.
+,Visual art is an integral component of the early learning experience at St. Peter's.
+Exposure to visual art in preschool not only contributes to a child’s artistic and creative growth, but also to the development of perceptual, cognitive, language, and social skills.

-Our youngest students explore their artistic talents in the classroom and during enrichment class taught by our art teacher in the St. Peter’s Art Studio.
+Our youngest students explore their artistic talents in the classroom as well as during enrichment class taught by our art teacher in the St. Peter’s Art Studio.
 The intent is to awaken and challenge fresh minds to be aesthetically aware and relentlessly expressive.
-Art encourages children to animate their endless imaginations, which inspires their creative processing for collaboration, problem-solving and decision-making.
+Art encourages children to animate their endless imaginations, which inspires their creative processing for collaboration, problem-solving, and decision-making.
 Art becomes a common language of varied media through which children can express their ideas and cultivate a discerning sensibility toward their visual environment.

-Intentional music education during the preschool years energizes the nervous system and stimulates the neural pathways associated with higher forms of intelligence as abstract thinking, empathy, and mathematics.
+Intentional music education during the preschool years energizes the nervous system and stimulates the neural pathways associated with higher forms of intelligence such as abstract thinking, empathy, and mathematics.
 Music directly contributes to the development of spatial-temporal reasoning, which is the cognitive capacity that influences reading, verbal competence, and writing aptitude.

 Pertaining to young children, the dramatic arts can better be described as dramatic play, and experts agree that dramatic play is pivotal to the early learning process.
 Dramatic play capitalizes on a child’s innate and willing enthusiasm for roleplaying.
 The art of theater is a medium through which all young children begin to understand the complexities of life.

 At.
-St. Peter’s, all the world is a stage in the Preschool-3 and Junior Kindergarten classrooms.
+St. Peter’s, the world is a stage in the Preschool-3 and Junior Kindergarten classrooms.
 Without reservation, young children will mentally, emotionally, and physically immerse themselves in dramatic enactments.
 This bountiful capacity is a platform from which teachers introduce the dramatic arts.
 Students act as characters in familiar stories or create scenarios from their life experiences.
-These activities build memory, prompt creative expression, expand language, grow self-esteem, promote organizational thinking and develop social skills.
+These activities build memory, prompt creative expression, expand language, grow self-esteem, promote organizational thinking, and develop social skills.